 If you are currently in a relationship that’s abusive or have been in one previously, please know that it is not your fault and that you are not alone.

 There are many people on and off campus ready and waiting to support you when you are ready.
-Staff at the ViSION Resource Center can help to talk through options as can the counselors from UHCS.
+Staff at the Sexual Violence Resource Center can help to talk through options as can the counselors from UHCS.
 DOVE (Domestic Violence Ended) offers a 24-hour crisis hotline- 617-471-1234 or 888-314-3683.

 Are you afraid for your safety in this moment?